Accelerynt-Security/Guardicore-ThreatIntel/README.md

 </a>

  #
 Open your browser and ensure you are logged into your Azure Sentinel workspace.
-In separate tab, open the link to our playbook on the Arbala Security GitHub Repository:
+In a separate tab, open the link to our playbook on the Arbala Security GitHub Repository:

 https://github.com/Arbala-Security/Guardicore-ThreatIntel